OpenSourceRisk/Engine/Examples/Example_1/Readme.txt

    a) Install LibreOffice 5.0.6.3 (latest stable)

-   b) Make sure the soffice executable is in your search path
-      (on Mac it is in /Applications/LibreOffice.app/Contents/MacOS).

-   c) In this Example_1 directory launch:
+   b) In this Example_1 directory launch Calc on sheet run.ods with
-      soffice \
-      --calc \
-      --accept="socket,host=localhost,port=2002;urp;StarOffice.ServiceManager" \
-      run.ods
+      ./launchCalc.sh